ElMassimo/vite-plugin-pages/README.md

 ## Getting Started

-By default a page is a Vue component exported from a `.vue` or `.mdx` file in the `src/pages` directory, and they are automatically registered in the router by [îles].
+By default, files in the `src/pages` directory are automatically registered as pages in the router.

 ## Configuration ⚙️

-You can provide custom configuration by providing a `pages` option in your [iles] configuration file:
+You can provide custom configuration by providing a `pages` option in your [îles] configuration file:

 ```js
 // iles.config.ts